miuc925/dataportfolio/README.md

 Welcome!

 I am Miu and I have a background of Science in my academic studies.
-Working in product quality assurance fuels my passion for leveraging data to drive continuous improvement and uncover hidden insights.
+Working in consumer product quality assurance fuels my passion for leveraging data to drive continuous improvement and uncover hidden insights.

 I am constantly seeking opportunities to enhance my knowledge and skills.